nanowillisgit/LDA156FinalProj/source/README.md

 - [Chest X-Ray Set](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)
 - [Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist)

 **Note:** the `.py` files are scripts we used in getting our implementations together, so they may be buggy, inefficient, or incomplete.
 They are included for completeness.
-The `ColabNotebook.ipynb` is the collection of our final applications along with write-ups of our results.
+The `LDANotebook.ipynb` is the collection of our final applications along with write-ups of our results.